PaperbackExtensionRepo/Paperback-Extension-Repo-Compilation-List/README.md

 # Paperback Extensions / Sources Repos List
 The serves as a unified repository for all 3rd party extensions / sources for Paperback for version 0.8 & 0.9

-All credit given to the developers of these extensions.
-I will keep updating this repo whenever I find new ones.
-Some repos may have sources the main Inkdex repo doesn't so you can check for yourself and see.

 **Please leave any issues on the developer's repo or discord**

 # Paperback 0.9 Compatible